Chillu1/ModiBuff/README.md

 ### Stack

-Then there's `Stack(WhenStackEffect whenStackEffect, float value, int maxStacks, int everyXStacks)`.
+Then there's `Stack(WhenStackEffect whenStackEffect, int maxStacks, int everyXStacks)`.
 It's used for tracking how many times the modifier has been re-added to the unit, or other stacking logic.

 `WhenStackEffect` tells the modifier when the stack action should be triggered: Always, OnMaxStacks, EveryXStacks,